MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/using-for-eachnext-statements.md

 ---
-title: Using For Each...Next Statements (VBA)
+title: Using For Each...Next statements (VBA)
 keywords: vbcn6.chm1076683
 f1_keywords:
 - vbcn6.chm1076683
 ms.prod: office
 ms.assetid: 76df8944-219a-c28b-c449-39a3108c11be
-ms.date: 06/08/2017
+ms.date: 12/26/2018
 ---

-# Using For Each...Next Statements
+# Using For Each...Next statements

- **For Each...Next** statements repeat a block of[statements](../../Glossary/vbe-glossary.md#statement) for each[object](../../Glossary/vbe-glossary.md#object) in a [collection](../../Glossary/vbe-glossary.md#collection) or each element in an [array](../../Glossary/vbe-glossary.md#array).
+**[For Each...Next](../../reference/user-interface-help/for-eachnext-statement.md)** statements repeat a block of [statements](../../Glossary/vbe-glossary.md#statement) for each [object](../../Glossary/vbe-glossary.md#object) in a [collection](../../Glossary/vbe-glossary.md#collection) or each element in an [array](../../Glossary/vbe-glossary.md#array).
 Visual Basic automatically sets a [variable](../../Glossary/vbe-glossary.md#variable) each time the loop runs.
-For example, the following[procedure](../../Glossary/vbe-glossary.md#procedure) closes all forms except the form containing the procedure that's running.
+For example, the following [procedure](../../Glossary/vbe-glossary.md#procedure) closes all forms except the form containing the procedure that's running.

 ```vb
 Sub CloseForms()